Vacuum packing: Double-chamber vacuum sealers

-Rotary belt type vacuum sealer (rolling vacuum sealer)
+Rotary belt type vacuum sealers

-Rotary belt type vacuum packaging machine or vacuum sealer features the same function as the double chamber vacuum packaging machine as a 'vacuum bag sealer'.
+Rotary belt type vacuum packaging machine or vacuum sealer features the same function as the double-chamber vacuum packaging machine as a 'vacuum bag sealer'.
 But the rotary belt vacuum packaging machine is more convenient, as the belt rotates automatically while the bags are placed to the sealing bar and vacuum sealing process completed.
 The vacuumed and sealed bags are automatically unloaded, which obviously is more convenient.

 The packaging plate of the machine is adjustable to 4 degrees, which allows the vacuum packaging of food with soup and liquid.

 Rotary belt type packaging machines are commonly used for: